The Department’s History

 Ways to Get Involved

-Psychology is one of the more popular majors at GSU and there are a number of ways for undergraduates to become involved.
+Psychology is one of the more popular majors at Georgia State and there are a number of ways for undergraduates to become involved.
 We have a large Psi Chi club for majors and an active Honors Program.
 Each year we sponsor a conference at which undergraduates can present their research projects.
 We also maintain an active practicum program that places students in both applied and research setting.
 Additionally, students appointed as University Scholars can work in individual professor’s labs.